LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Live Chat/agent-manager-historical-data.md

 **Minimum timeframe:** Hourly

-## Main Panel: Agent Activity Dashboard
+## Main Panel: Agent activity dashboard

 The following default panel will be presented when accessing the agent activity predefined dashboard.
 It provides an overview of the performance of all agents active on the account.